kailash-manasarovar/statement/docs/timeline/2026/april.md

 - The taxi driver calls to tell me where to go to meet him, and it's not here.
 - The mousses are flirting with me, buttering me up.

+### Steve mentions the King

+- Steve, Robin, and I are having dinner at the hotel near the Avila centre.
+- I think Robin is probably one of the main intuitives; can you say *managing* intuitives?
+It's all so weird, anyway.
+- It's probably just a couple of days before the first course begins and maybe the first time I see them.
+- Steve announces that the King is visiting Trump next week and at that time he will step down, move to the Caribbean, and his son will become king in his place.
+- I ask Steve where he heard this (nonsense, I don't say nonsense but my face and grin is saying it)?
+- Steve seems a little surprised I haven't just accepted everything he just told me.
+- He mumbles AOL..
+I know he's being fed BS online, but I'm a little curious as to how they trigger him to say it to me, is this a "formal" instruction, or manipulated?
+- How involved is Steve, I wonder.
+He sees and notices - see Kathleen Love's disappearance - but is he involved in the decision making or do they just control him like they clearly wanted to control me?

 ### Beckett Locke

 - An extraordinary place.